aeternity/aesophia/docs/docs/contracts.md

 #### Protected contract calls

+!!! attention
+    This feature is not part of the current protocol version and could be implemented in a future protocol upgrade.

 If a contract call fails for any reason (for instance, the remote contract crashes or runs out of gas, or the entrypoint doesn't exist or has the wrong type) the parent call also fails.
 To make it possible to recover from failures, contract calls takes a named argument `protected : bool` (default `false`).
 The protected argument must be a literal boolean, and when set to `true` changes the type of the contract call, wrapping the result in an `option` type.
 If the call fails the result is `None`, otherwise it's `Some(r)` where `r` is the return value of the call.
 ```sophia
 contract VotingType =
   entrypoint : vote : string => unit
 contract Voter =
   entrypoint tryVote(v : VotingType, alt : string) =
     switch(v.vote(alt, protected = true) : option(unit))
       None    => "Voting failed"
       Some(_) => "Voting successful"
 ```
 Any gas that was consumed by the contract call before the failure stays consumed, which means that in order to protect against the remote contract running out of gas it is necessary to set a gas limit using the `gas` argument.
 However, note that errors that would normally consume all the gas in the transaction still only uses up the gas spent running the contract.

 ### Mutable state